 The work of the deaconesses developed and expanded and within a few years the first Mission Hospital was established in a disused warehouse near to Shoreditch Church.
 It consisted of twenty-seven beds in three wards, one doctor, three nurses and five deaconesses in training.
 In 1892 Mildmay Mission Hospital opened, becoming a part of the National Health Service in 1948.
-As a hospital with less that 200 beds the hospital was regarded as uneconomic and was closed down in 1982.
+As a hospital with less than 200 beds it was regarded as uneconomic and was closed down in 1982.

-Mildmay’s board under the chair Helen Taylor Thompson, alongside many loyal supporters, began the fight for survival.
-After many setbacks approval was given for Mildmay to reopen in 1988 as Europe’s first hospice caring for people with dying of AIDS related illness.
+Mildmay’s Board under the Chair Helen Taylor Thompson, alongside many loyal supporters, began the fight for survival.
+After many setbacks approval was given for Mildmay to reopen in 1988 as Europe’s first hospice caring for people with AIDS related illnesses.
 Princess Diana made many visits both officially and unofficially and famously shook hands with a patient at the height of fear around the condition, helping to break down some of the stigma surrounding HIV.

-As medication developed and need changed, Mildmay quickly changed its focus from end of life care to specialised rehabilitation.
+As medication developed and need changed, Mildmay quickly changed its focus from end of life care to specialised assessment and rehabilitation.

 Today Mildmay is at the forefront of specialist HIV service delivery and care, continuing to adapt and respond to meet new, often complex, and rapidly changing needs.
-Mildmay’s new purpose-built hospital opened in September 2014 in east London, just a stones throw from where Mildmay’s original work began.
-We are Europe’s only centre dedicated to the rehabilitation for people living with HIV related brain injury.
-Mildmay’s two new Inpatient Wards are named Catherine Ward and William Ward after our founders.
+Mildmay’s new purpose-built hospital opened in September 2014 in East London, just a stones throw from where Mildmay’s original work began.
+We are Europe’s only centre dedicated to the rehabilitation for people living with HIV associated neurocognitive disorders.
+Mildmay’s two inpatient wards are named Catherine Ward and William Ward after our founders.